Moonware/cordova-cameraserver/README.md

 Why over HTTP ?

 * There is a memory leak problem when retrieving data/result in Cordova (see https://github.com/Moonware/cordova-cameraplus)
-* It's much faster and purely in native code so suitable here since it allows retrieving images at 20fps
+* It's faster and purely in native code so it was suitable for our application <strong>Netcam Studio Smart Camera</strong>

 ## How to use CameraServer? ##